About the Law

 To strengthen existing sanctuary laws, the Sanctuary Promise Act (HB 3265 ») was passed in 2021.
 The Act increases safety and protection measures for immigrant communities through increased support, as well as transparency and accountability regarding government interactions with federal immigration authorities.

 It is against Oregon law for state and local law enforcement or public agencies (state and local government offices) in the state of Oregon to participate directly or indirectly in immigration enforcement without a judicial warrant.
-Federal immigration authorities are prohibited from operating private detention centers or accessing non-public spaces in jails.
+State/local officials may not grant federal immigration authorities access to non-public spaces without a judicial warrant.
+State law prohibits private entities from operating immigration detention centers.
 State and local police are prohibited from acting on non-judicial warrants (see our Glossary).
-The Sanctuary Promise Act requires all requests made by federal agencies to state and local law enforcement and government agencies regarding immigration enforcement to be documented, reported, and denied.
+The Sanctuary Promise Act requires all requests made by federal agencies to state and local law enforcement and government agencies regarding immigration enforcement without a judicial order to be documented, reported, and denied.
 There may be exceptions to each of these.

 The Sanctuary Promise team at the Oregon Department of Justice’s Civil Rights Unit provides support to impacted community members and elevates violations reported on the Sanctuary Promise Hotline (1-844-924-STAY / 1-844-6-AMPARO) and Online Portal (SanctuaryPromise.Oregon.gov or PromesaSantuario.Oregon.gov) for investigation by Oregon Department of Justice.
 Violations are subject to civil legal action by anyone.